Texas Recording Laws: Consent Rules and Penalties

 Can I Record CPS Workers?

 Yes.
-Child Protective Services (CPS) workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation.
+Child Protective Services (CPS) workers are government employees, and you can record your interactions with them as long as you are participating in the conversation.
+Many family law attorneys recommend recording CPS interactions to maintain an accurate record of what was discussed.

 Can I Record My Ex-Spouse or Co-Parent?